logan-berner/LandsatTS/README.md

 lsat\_extract\_ts()**

 Now that we have point coordinates ready we can use `lsat_extract_ts()` to extract the Landsat time-series from the Earth Engine.
-See below for how it is done.
-To speed things up for this tutorial we define a small number of points grabbed from the `pixel_list` defined above.
+See the code examples below for how this is done.
+Please note, that for this tutorial we only use a small number of points grabbed from the `pixel_list` defined above to speed things up a bit.

 The `lsat_extract_ts()` function will accept any sf pbject that has got a point feature collection.
 It also requires one column with unique